selfishprimate/gerillass/README.md

     yarn add gerillass

-**2. Terminal Installation**
+**2. Cloning the repository ftom Github**

-Open the terminal window.
-Target the folder that you want Gerillass to be installed.
-Copy and past the command below and hit the enter to install the library into your local computer.
+You can clone the repository.

     git clone https://github.com/selfishprimate/gerillass.git

-If you're running on a git project you can Gerillass as a submodule.
+Or you can add it as a submodule into you Git based project ([What is a submodule?](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).

     git submodule add https://github.com/selfishprimate/gerillass.git